wyleyr/hankel1867tr/03-I-Exposition.md

 </p>
 <p lang="en">
-Should one undertake to give a critique of this bit of reasoning, one would know where to begin.
+Should one undertake to give a critique of this bit of reasoning, one would hardly know where to begin.
 Here something <q>which signifies nothing</q> or <q>which signifies something different than that which it naturally should</q>, something <q>nonsensical</q> or
 <q>inexact</q>, is supposed, when paired with something of the same